The UK left the European Union on 31 January 2020. This process is often known as 'Brexit'.

 Meanwhile, there are a number of other sites you can check for updates:

-- GOV.UK - Food and drink labelling changes if there's a no-deal Brexit Brexit
+- GOV.UK - Food and drink labelling changes from 1 January 2021

-- GOV.UK - Protecting geographical food and drink names if there's no deal
+- GOV.UK - Protecting geographical food and drink names from 1 January 2021

-- GOV.UK - Exporting and importing fish if there's no deal
+- GOV.UK - Exporting and importing fish from 1 January 2021

 - Seafish - Brexit guide for the seafood industry